bagus149/tripleten-projects/movie_reviews/README.md

-# Deskripsi Proyek:
+## Project Description:
-Suatu komunitas penggemar film klasik sedang mengembangkan sistem untuk memfilter dan mengategorikan ulasan film.
-Misi utamanya adalah melatih model agar bisa mendeteksi ulasan negatif secara otomatis.
-Data yang digunakan adalah data ulasan film IMBD dengan pelabelan polaritas untuk membuat model yang bisa mengklasifikasikan ulasan positif dan negatif.
-Model ini setidaknya harus memiliki skor F1 sebesar 0,85.
+A community of classic film enthusiasts is developing a system to filter and categorize movie reviews.
+Their main mission is to train a model that can automatically detect negative reviews.
+They are using IMDb movie review data with polarity labels to create a model capable of classifying reviews as positive or negative.
+This model should achieve an F1 score of at least 0.85.

-# Dataset:
+## Dataset:
-Data ini diperoleh dari Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, dan Christopher Potts.
+The data is from Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, dan Christopher Potts.
 (2011).
 Learning Word Vectors for Sentiment Analysis.
 The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).

-# Target
+## Target:
-Mengembangkan model yang bisa mengklasifikasikan ulasan positif dan negatif dengan skor F1 adalah sebesar 0,85.
+Developing a model capable of classifying positive and negative reviews with an F1 score of 0.85.

-# Library:
+## Libraries:
 - _pandas_
 - _numpy_
 - _math_